rebrownlee/myrepo/README.md

 testing new setup
 "A line I wrote on my local computer"
 "Another!"
-"Test line from personal laptop"
+"Test line from personal laptop"A line from SOG local